 These are the subject of this post.
-The two most well-known vault tours are the Mercat and Mary King’s Close.
-Read further on for my reviews of both!
+The two best known are the Mercat and Mary King’s Close.
+Read further on for my reviews of both.

 3. Pubs and/or a Pub Crawl

-Or why not go on a pub crawl specifically designed to visit multiple pubs with vault rooms in the one session?
+Or why not go on a pub crawl specifically designed to visit multiple pubs in Edinburgh with vault rooms in the one session?

 4. Private Function

-The south sides of the vaults have an area that hosts weddings, live music, private dining and the occasional club night.
+The southbridge vaults of Edinburgh old have an area that hosts weddings, live music, private dining and the occasional club night.
 Check out the Unusual Venues Edinburgh website if this is of interest.

 5. Edinburgh Festival

 The Edinburgh Festival is one of the biggest arts festivals in the world and is held every August.
-During this time the vaults that are currently used just for private functions, as well as several unused vaults, are turned into venues for festival events.
+During this time the vaults that are currently used just for private functions, as well as several unused vaults, are turned into venues for Edinburgh Festival events.

 Heading to Edinburgh for just one day?
 Make sure you don’t miss anything by reading this great One Day in Edinburgh Guide

-The guide did a brilliant job bringing the era – and especially its smells! – to life!
-I could almost hear the roaring of voices in the tavern vault – and smell the excessive amount of Claret being drunk!
+The guide on this Edinburgh tour did a brilliant job bringing the era – and especially its smells – to life.
+I could almost hear the roaring of voices in the tavern vault – and smell the excessive amount of Claret being drunk.

-I really enjoyed this tour.
+I really enjoyed this Edinburgh south bridge vaults tour.
 The stories were enthralling and the telling was done particularly well.
-My only comment would be that it could be quite a bit to ask a kid to pay attention over this time period.
+My only comment would be that it could be quite a bit to ask a kid to pay attention over this time duration.

 Mercat Tours Edinburgh Planning & Logistics